 The collector uses this information to identify the user’s 5-tuple.

-The collector dynamically adds a match-action using P4RT in order to match the congested traffic (by egress port)
+The collector dynamically adds a match-action using P4RT in order to match the congested traffic (by egress port).

 The collector uses the information to differentiate the user’s flow from the congesting flow